Sktbanerjee1/Sktbanerjee1/README.md

 # 💫 About Me:
-Researcher at Biomedical Sciences Graduate Program (BIMS), University of Virginia.
+Researcher in the Biomedical Sciences Graduate Program (BIMS), University of Virginia (UVA).

 ## Things I am interested in
 * Genetics